brazil-data-cube/cookiecutter-bdc/README.rst

 =====

-This `Cookiecutter template <https://github.com/cookiecutter/cookiecutter>`_ is designed to help you to bootstrap a new Python package for Brazil Data Cube software stack.
+This `Cookiecutter template <https://github.com/cookiecutter/cookiecutter>`_ is designed to help you to bootstrap a new Python package for the Brazil Data Cube software stack.

 Using the Template